alb12-la/KBOS/README.md

 ```

 ## Future improvements
-- Attempt to connect to last connected device on wake.
+- Skip turning on Bluetooth if it was previously off before sleep to avoid unintended activation
 - Improve script output and robustness